Humantold | A Celebration of the ADHD Brain and All Its Abilities

 People with ADHD See the World Differently

-We need the bendable, distractable, intense, and vibrant minds of people with ADHD (and other neurodivergent folks) to create new systems and ways of being in the world that wouldn’t otherwise be dreamed up.
+We need the bendable, distractible, intense, and vibrant minds of people with ADHD (and other neurodivergent folks) to create new systems and ways of being in the world that wouldn’t otherwise be dreamed up.
 Pathologizing the ADHD brain is a waste of potential and a gross misunderstanding of the innate talent and ingenuity possessed by individuals living with ADHD.
 With some patience, appreciation for their abilities, and adaptations to the workflow, people with ADHD consistently make invaluable teammates, employees, and leaders.

 Related Blogs

-Kristina Damiano, LMHC December 16, 2024 Read More
+Kristina Damiano, LMHC April 27, 2026 Read More